DavidCastilloAlvarado/opencovid_ETL/README.md

 python manage.py worker_t_oxistat last
 ```

-10. Table for Vaccine resume
+10. Command for the Vaccine resume table

 ```bash
 # upload the whole day status and delete the rest